 Individual Therapy is a collaborative investment between you and your therapist to help you identify, navigate, and overcome what may be troubling you, or interfering with your ability to thrive.

-A healthy and reliable relationship between the client and therapist is crucial, therefore, the foundation on which successful therapy is built.
+A healthy and reliable relationship between client and therapist is crucial; the foundation upon which successful therapy is built.
 We take the time to know you as a person, and align with you on your journey toward fulfilling your therapeutic needs.

 We offer individual therapy for children, adolescents, and adults.
-Each of our clinicians specializes in different age-groups.
-You may learn more by visiting our clinicians page.
+Each of our clinicians has specialized training and experience with varying age-groups.
+You may learn more about each therapist and their areas of focus by visiting our providers page.